What Does Hyaluronic Acid Do to Your Eye?

 Hyaluronic acid is the main lubricant and a very important component of the jelly-like substance within the eye.
 Due to its natural uses in maintaining proper eye functionality, HA is being used to improve eye surgery outcomes.

-The vitreous humor is a gel-like substance which fills our eyes acting as a very important structural component.
+The vitreous humor is a gel-like substance that fills our eyes acting as a very important structural component.
 Of this component, there are some major sub-components including water, hyaluronic acid, and collagen.
-The collagen and sodium hyaluronate for eyes bind together to make an intricate structure which functions – under normal circumstances – to keep the eye stable.
-Since medical grade hyaluronic acid is so substantial to the inside eye, it is commonly injected during surgeries which would cause internal fluid to leak.
-Hyaluronic acid can be used to replace the lost vitreous humor and eventually serve as a component to new vitreous humor in the future.
+The collagen and sodium hyaluronate for the eyes binds together to make an intricate structure that functions – under normal circumstances – to keep the eye stable.
+Since medical-grade hyaluronic acid is so substantial to the inside eye, it is commonly injected during surgeries which would cause internal fluid to leak.
+Hyaluronic acid can be used to replace the lost vitreous humor and eventually serve as a component of the new vitreous humor in the future.

 Hyaluronic acid is being used in cataract surgery to cushion the negative impacts on what is known as corneal epithelial cells – a layer of cells lining the inner cornea.
 Before hyaluronic acid was administered during these surgeries, the cornea’s epithelial cell count would drop an astonishing 45% post-surgery.
 After a scientist found that HA worked wonders on rabbit test subjects, the chemical was put on trial in South Africa.
 The results were absolutely remarkable, with only a 9% cell loss compared to the prior 45% cell loss without HA.
 After these results were confirmed, cataract surgery techniques and devices were immensely improved.
 Radical surgeries were undertaken and completed without the destructive side effects which would occur without hyaluronic acid.